Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 First, we will address the case of integrating the services into an application.
 Whether you are building a customer-specific user interface in Excel or another application, you will want to call the web services.
-We first give an detailing example of calling the Elasticity web service from Excel and describe its inputs and outputs.
+We first give an detailed example of calling the Elasticity web service from Excel and describe its inputs and outputs.
 The other services operate analogously.